In this port Ill share my setup for simple CTF reverse engineering which uses the following:

 privileged: true

-It will start the container with necessary permissions to use gdb
+It will start the container with necessary permissions to use gdb to trace

 container processes.